Niayesh1993/Mobiquity/README.md

 ## Test

-I wrote 2 tests for the repository in my data layer.
+I wrote 2 tests for the repository in my data layer and one unit test for my view model in ui layer.
 It tries to check multiple cases using Mock and JUnit.

 I tried to use stubs.
 [Stubs do better in terms of state verification](https://martinfowler.com/articles/mocksArentStubs.html)